What was God doing during the 400 years of silence?

 It was now count down time to the coming of Messiah.
 The nation of Israel was under going change.
 The Pharisees, Sadducees, and scribes came to positions of influence.
 Israel was looking for Messiah.
 The stage was set for Jesus Christ to come . . .

-During the “400 years of silence” God was fulfilling prophecy and counting down to the time for Jesus to arrive on this earth and then eventually die.
+During the “400 years of silence” God was fulfilling prophecy and counting down to the time that Jesus would arrive on this earth and then eventually die.
 God told us that Messiah would die in one year and in only one year – A.D.
 33. No one who has lived before or after that year can or will qualify to be Messiah – only Jesus Christ.